Opera Omaha Social Narrative

 I will sit in my seat and wait for the show to begin.
 Other people will also be at the Orpheum Theater.
 We will all wait together for the opera to start.

-When I hear an announcement that the opera is ready to start, the theater will get darker, everyone will become quiet, and the opera will begin.
+When the opera is ready to start, the theater will get darker, everyone will become quiet, and the opera will begin.

-If it still too loud or I need a break, I will tell my parents.
-They will take me to the bathroom or to the quiet area.
+If it is still too loud or I need a break, I will tell my caregivers or staff.
+They will take me to a quiet area in the lobby.
 It is okay if I need a break.

 Once I leave the theater though, I cannot come back in until intermission.
 There will be a TV screen in the lobby that will show what is happening on stage.
 I can watch the opera there.